boualimed/biohyd/README.md

-# biohyd
+# BIOHYD
-## a project that aims to build a fully automated biogas-hydroponic system for public use.
+## A project that aims to build a fully automated biogas-hydroponic system for public use.